US STOCKS-Wall St. falls as oil's multi-year low adds to investor fears

 * DuPont, Dow Chemical fall after agreeing to merge

-Dec 11 (Reuters) - U.S. stocks closed sharply lower on Friday, with the S&P 500 ending its worst week since August, as plunging crude oil prices compounded investor nervousness on expectations for the first U.S. interest rate hike in nearly a decade.
+Dec 11 (Reuters) - All three major U.S. indexes were down sharply on Friday afternoon, heading for their worst week in a month, as the price of crude oil dropped to around a seven-year low and investors braced for the first U.S. interest rate hike in nearly a decade.

-Oil dragged down market as a whole, as investors worried whether a weakness in commodities signaled a broader slowdown.

-Furthermore, investors were worried about declines in China’s yuan and in high-yield debt markets.
+Investors were nervous about making risky bets as they also worried about declines in China’s yuan and high-yield debt markets after an investment fund announced the liquidation of a credit fund.

-“Positioning has been clearly along the lines of taking risk exposure off,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+“It hasn’t been any one thing today, it’s been an accumulation of concerns as the week has worn on,” said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+“Positioning has been clearly along the lines of taking risk exposure off.”

-The sell-off gained ground ahead of the close as investors took profits on stocks such as Amazon.Com, which had performed well this year, said Dennis Dick, head of markets structure at Bright Trading LLC in Las Vegas.

-“If you had a large oil position you need to raise cash, probably from some of your winners,” he said.

 The continued plunge in oil prices added to investor uncertainty ahead of the Federal Reserve’s expected rate hike after its Dec.
 15-16 meeting.

-Brent futures fell to an almost seven-year low, while U.S. crude futures fell to just above $35 a barrel after the International Energy Agency said it expected the supply glut to worsen in 2016 as demand slows and OPEC shows no signs of slowing production in its fight for market share.
+Brent futures fell to an almost seven-year low, while U.S. crude futures fell below $36 a barrel after the International Energy Agency said it expected the supply glut to worsen in 2016 as demand slows and OPEC shows no signs of slowing production.

+“Until the oil market finds a support level, the market will remain unsettled,” said Art Hogan, chief market strategist at Wunderlich Securities in New York.

 Adding to the somber mood, China’s yuan fell to its lowest in 4-1/2 years on concerns about the country’s slowing economy and expectations of a U.S. rate hike.

+James of Wedbush said investors are worried about high-yield markets, especially as it relates to high-yield debt and energy needs.

-Tracking oil prices, the S&P energy index fell 3.4 percent, leading the decliners among major S&P sectors.
-The index has lost 11 percent since the beginning of the month in its worst month since September 2011.
+Tracking oil prices, the S&P energy index fell 3.2 percent, leading the decliners among major S&P sectors.
+The index has lost 10.64 percent since the beginning of the month.

-Both DuPont and Dow Chemical shares were down following a deal valuing the combined entity at $130 billion, falling 5.5 percent and 2.8 percent respectively.
+DuPont shares were down 5.6 percent at $70.40, after it agreed to merge with Dow Chemical in a deal valuing the combined entity at $130 billion.
+Dow was down 2.4 percent at $53.60.